 That’s not to say that these headphones sound bad.
 In fact, they sound pretty great.
 The only caveat is the price tag to justify it.

-Overall, the M100 Crossfades are an amazing pair of headphones with next-level build quality, great sound, and plenty of features in the V-Moda ecosystem.
-Plus, they’ll last a lifetime with an insane warranty and military level build.
+Overall, the M100 Crossfades are an amazing pair of headphones with the next-level build quality, great sound, and plenty of features in the V-Moda ecosystem.
+Plus, they’ll last a lifetime with an insane warranty and military-level build.